Georg, Crown Prince of Saxony

-Georg, Crown Prince of Saxony or George (15 January 1893 – 14 May 1943) the last Crown Prince of Saxony, was the heir to the King of Saxony, Frederick Augustus III, at the time of the monarchy's abolition on 13 November 1918.
+Georg, Crown Prince of Saxony or George (15 January 1893 – 14 May 1943) was the last Crown Prince of Saxony and the heir to Frederick Augustus III, the final King of Saxony, at the time of the monarchy’s abolition on 13 November 1918.

 He later became a Roman Catholic priest and a Jesuit.
 He drowned while swimming in the Groß Glienicke Lake in Berlin.
-The last entry in his diary was a quotation from the Gospel of John which had the meaning of "I go to the Father" or "I go to my Father."
-His brother Ernst Heinrich suspected that Georg committed suicide, but the official autopsy report rejected this theory.
+The last entry in his diary was a quotation from the Gospel of John interpreted as "I go to the Father" or "I go to my Father."
+His brother Ernst Heinrich suspected that Georg committed suicide, but the official autopsy rejected this theory.

 Early life and education

 Georg was born on 15 January 1893 in Dresden, capital of Kingdom of Saxony.